need4swede/wiki-go/data/documents/settings/device-overrides/document.md

 persistent locks.

 When a setting is marked **Lock for User**, the server value stays locked and wins over a Device Override.
-Every member of an active Required Settings Profile does the same, as does a separately locked member of another active profile.
-Neptune does not delete the Device Override in any of these cases—it preserves it underneath and restores it when the policy is removed.
-A Server Profile definition is always read-only, but an unlocked member of a non-required Server Profile can still be changed locally by explicitly enabling a Device Override for it.
+An explicitly locked member of the active Settings Profile does the same whether that profile is optional or Required.
+Neptune does not delete the Device Override in either case—it preserves it underneath and restores it when the lock is removed.
+Requirement controls which profile stays active; it does not lock that profile's members.

+A Server Profile definition itself remains server-owned.
+Changing one of its unlocked settings creates or updates a Device Override automatically, so the user can customize the active profile without rewriting the shared definition.

 These MDM operations are not Pro-gated for the recipient.
 A Jellyfin administrator can make or lock an ordinary per-setting change from the Free